NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ### Reading a value from a contract

-If you need to call a `view` or `pure` method of a contract to retreive a value, you can do it with `m.staticCall`:
+If you need to call a `view` or `pure` method in a contract to retreive a value, you can do it with `m.staticCall`:

 ```js
 const balance = m.staticCall(token, "balanceOf", [address]);
 ```

-Just like with `m.call`, `m.staticCall`'s first three arguments are the contract, the method name, and its argumetns, and it returns a `Future` representing the value returned by the method.
+Just like with `m.call`, the `m.staticCall` function requires you to provide the contract's `Future` object, the method name, and its arguments.
+It returns a `Future` representing the value returned by the contract call.

-If the method you are calling returns more than one value, it will return the first one by default.
-You can customize this by passing an index or name as the forth value.
+If the method you are calling returns more than one value, `m.staticCall` will return the first one by default.
+If you need a value other than the first one, you can provide an index or name as the fourth parameter.

-To execute this `Future`, Hardhat Ignition won't send any transaction, and use `eth_call` instead.
-Like every `Future`, it only gets executed once, and its result is recorded.
+To execute this `Future`, Hardhat Ignition won't send any transactions and it will use [`eth_call`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_call) instead.
+Just like every other `Future`, it gets executed once, and the result is recorded.

-#### Reading a value from an event emitted by a contract
+#### Reading values from events emitted during `Future` execution

-If you need to read a value that was generated by a contract and exposed through Solidity events, you can use `m.readEventArgument`:
+If you're dealing with a `Future` that triggers a Solidity event when executed, and you need to extract an argument from said event, then you can use `m.readEventArgument`:

 ```tsx
 const transfer = m.call(token, "transfer", [receiver, amount]);